oxor-io/samm-circuits/README.md

 This repository consists of several parts:
 - **lib folder** - contains the `samm` Nargo library which implements the main logic of SAMM.
 - **builds folder** - contains two Nargo bin projects: `samm_1024`, `samm_2048`.
 Both projects are built on top of the samm library and differ only in the size of the public key in the DKIM signature.
 - **helpers folder** - contains auxiliary scripts needed for preparing data for tests.
-The `email_parser` project allows you to obtain a Prover.toml file from an email.
-The `member_tree_generator` project allows generating a Merkle tree proof for a specific SAMM member.

 ## Dependencies